logicxd/TicTacToeAI/README.md

 > * Applying an **alpha-cutoff** means we stop search of a particular branch because we see that we already have a better opportunity elsewhere.
 > * Applying a **beta-cutoff** means we stop search of a particular branch because we see that the opponent already has a better opportunity elsewhere.

 So where does Alpha-Beta pruning come in?
-So let's say it's the bot's turn.
+Let's say it's the bot's turn and that it has two children.

+ 1. Bot's turn, root node: Wants to pick the lowest score from children.
 It will populate the first child node, call it `A`, and get it's score.
 Next, it will have to find the score for the second child, call it `B`.

-Now the node `B` is the opponent's turn so it wants to pick the biggest score.
+ 2. Opponent's turn, node `B`: Wants to pick the biggest score from children.
+We look at each child node of `B`, call them `B1, B2, B3, ..., Bn where n is any positive integer`.

+ 3. Bot's turn, node `B1, ..., Bn`: Re-iteration of step 1, with a plus.
+We know the score that node `A` got.

-We look at each child node of `B` and compare it with the score from `A`.
+If any child node of `B` is bigger than the score from `A`, then we stop exploring the second child `B`.
-If any child of node `B` is bigger than the score from `A`, then we stop exploring node `B` because we know we would never visit node `B` as node `A` has a lower score.
+That is because we are assuming that the player will pick the highest score, and since a child node of `B` is bigger than the score from `A`, it will pick at least a score bigger than `A`.
+Then if we go back to the bot's perspective and compare node `A` and node `B`, the bot will definitely pick `A` because `A` has a smaller score than `B` and the bot wants to get the smallest score.

+Cut-offs are when *alpha* >= *beta*

 ---